-I am Emily, a 38 year old mummy of two, wife, and inspired breast cancer survivor dreaming of creating something that I found to be missing whilst going through my breast cancer treatment.
+I am Emily, a 38 year old mummy of two, wife, and inspired breast cancer survivor who dreamed of creating something that I found to be missing whilst going through breast cancer treatment.

-I am inviting breast cancer survivors, and BRCA previvors, to write a letter to their wobbly womanly body parts as part of a unique, first of its kind book project that I launched after completing my treatment in 2017.
+I invited breast cancer survivors, and BRCA previvors, to write a letter to their breasts as part of a unique, first of its kind book project that I launched after completing my own treatment in 2017.

-The Dear Boobs book will be a collection of intimate, courageous, and often hilarious letters from women of all walks of life who have undergone surgery due to breast cancer or BRCA.
-The intention is to bring the conversations together to share boob wisdom, inspire healing and celebrate the incredible breast cancer community.
+The Dear Boobs book is a collection of intimate, courageous, and often hilarious letters from women of all walks of life who have undergone surgery due to breast cancer or BRCA.
+It bring the conversations together to share boob wisdom, inspire healing and celebrate the incredible breast cancer community.

-I hope the stories will inform all readers about the significant impact of breast cancer surgery on women’s emotional and spiritual health, and offer a unique insight into the long road to a ‘new normal’ for women who have had surgery due to breast cancer.
+I hope the stories will inform all readers about the significant impact of breast cancer surgery on women’s emotional and spiritual health, and offer a unique insight into the often long road to a ‘new normal’.